-Class 16.
+• Class 16 (Oct.
+14).
 The Chevron Revolution.
-711-712, 720-723, 728-737, Cuozzo Speed Tech. v.
-Lee (available on class website)
+711-712, 720-723, 728-737, Cuozzo Speed v.
+Lee (class website)

 The Supreme Court did not intend for Chevron to be a major departure from its prior precedent.
 But the requirement that courts provide strong deference to agencies where Congress merely implicitly delegates interpretive authority is the revolutionary aspect of the case.